GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-5.md

   fully qualified class name provided by both of the artifacts.

 This commonly happens when a library has published the same classes in artifacts with different group ID or artifact IDs.
-Always use the primary variant.
+In this case, always use the primary variant.
 This also happens when a third party forks a library under their own group ID but does not repackage the classes.